H.R. 3898 - PERMIT Act

 | 17 | Version 1 | Pappas (NH), Gillen (NY) | Democrat | Requires dischargers of a pollutant pursuant to a permit to monitor and report to the Administrator discharges of emerging contaminants, including perfluoroalkyl and polyfluoroalkyl substances (PFAS).
 Additionally, it would authorize $20 million for each fiscal year 2025-2029 for grants to support owners and operators of publicly owned treatment works to carry out the monitoring and reporting requirements. | Submitted |

-| 18 | Version 1 | Scott (VA), Beyer (VA), Norton (DC), Subramanyam (VA), McClellan (VA), Elfreth (MD), Vindman (VA), Raskin (MD), Olszewski (MD), Ivey (MD), Hoyer (MD), Mfume (MD), Walkinshaw (VA), McClain Delaney (MD) | Democrat | Strikes Section 21, which minimizes the responsibility of the federal government to ensure compliance with the Total Maximum Daily Load (TMDL) outlined in the Chesapeake Bay Watershed Agreement. | Submitted |
+| 18 | Version 1 | Scott (VA), Beyer (VA), Norton (DC), Subramanyam (VA), McClellan (VA), Elfreth (MD), Vindman (VA), Raskin (MD), Olszewski (MD), Ivey (MD), Hoyer (MD), Mfume (MD), Walkinshaw (VA), McClain Delaney (MD) | Democrat | Strikes Section 21, sense of congress on the responsibility of the federal government to ensure compliance with the Total Maximum Daily Load (TMDL) outlined in the Chesapeake Bay Watershed Agreement. | Submitted |

 | 19 | Version 1 | Vargas (CA), Peters (CA), Ruiz (CA) | Democrat | Designates the Environmental Protection Agency (EPA) as the lead agency to coordinate all federal, state, Tribal, and local agencies to build and maintain critical infrastructure projects to address long-standing, systemic water infrastructure and pollution issues in the Tijuana River and New River watersheds. | Submitted |